Developer Guide

 Current Implementation

-To adhere to Object-Oriented Programming principles, we have decided to make the Task
+To adhere to Object-Oriented Programming principles, we have decided to make the Task class as an abstract parent class and TodoTasks, DeadlineTask and EventTask classes a subclass of Task class.

-class, and all its subclasses,
+The Task class, and all its subclasses,

 - stores information regarding a user’s task as shown above.